 Microwriter AgendA 32K

 The Microwriter AgendA was one of the first PDAs.
 Released in 1989, it includes a set of small "conventional" alpha-numeric keys arranged inside the half circle of a Microwriter chording keyboard with larger keys.
 It was designed for text-mode note-taking without a conventional desk or keyboard.
-Microwriting was a system of chord keying and is based on a set of mnemonics, it was developed by Cy Endfield and Chris Rainey in the 1970s.
-The system was used in the Microwriter and the Microwriter Agenda, which was one of the first PDA (personal digital assistant).
-The AgendA was awarded the British Design Award in 1990.
-Thousands of people have acquired the ability to use the system.
-Most people can touch type in less than 1 hour but many in 30minutes.
+Microwriting was a system of chord keying and is based on a set of mnemonics.
+It was developed by Cy Endfield and Chris Rainey in the 1970s.
+The system was used in the Microwriter and the Microwriter Agenda.
+Many people were able to learn how to touch type in less than 1 hour, but many in 30 minutes.
 Then typing speed and accuracy will build up as experience is gained.

 We are lucky to have both the 32K and the 128K models - both in soft cases.
 This 32K example in our collection is complete with the original packaging, cables, software and documentation, and was kindly donated by Peter Martin.